 Some symptoms to be aware of are pain on the bottom of the heel, although some patients experience pain in the arch of the foot.
 The pain is usually worse when arising in the morning or after sitting for a long time, and then it may go away after walking for a few minutes.
 If left untreated, the pain with plantar fasciitis will increase over a period of months.
 If you’ve experienced these symptoms, it’s important that you see a foot and ankle specialist right away to find out the cause of your pain, get a proper diagnosis and start effective treatment.

-Did you know that bunions are extremely common?
+Bunions are also a common deformity that can cause chronic foot pain.
 Many people think bunions are just the bump on side of the big toe, but the bump of a bunion is actually a visible sign of what’s going on inside the foot.
 It reflects changes taking place in the bony framework in the front of the foot.
 The big toe leans toward the second toe instead of pointing straight out.
 This throws the bones out of alignment and forms the characteristic bump.

 Bunions are a progressive disorder, which means the leaning usually gets worse, and alters the angle of the bones in that area.
 As a result, the bump becomes more prominent, and that’s when symptoms appear (although some people never have symptoms).
 The foot and ankle surgeon will confirm that you have a bunion, rather than a different condition that can resemble a bunion, such as gout or arthritis.
 Sometimes bunions can be treated conservatively, through nonsurgical options.
 But for many people, surgery is appropriate if nonsurgical treatments fail to provide adequate relief.